TSE-Systems/tse-analytics-docs/Writerside/topics/Introductions.md

 - **Bivariate Analysis:** Calculate correlations between two variables using correlation or linear regression analysis.
 - **AN(C)OVA**: Perform several types of ANOVA (N-way, repeated measures, mixed design) or ANCOVA under consideration of factors and time bins.
 - **Multivariate and High-Dimensional Analysis**: Visualize and analyze correlations between multiple variables using matrix plots and dimensionality reduction techniques such as PCA and t-SNE.
-- **Time Series Analysis:** Perform time series analysis to detect patterns or trends in PhenoMaster data collected at regular time intervals.Start typing here...
+- **Time Series Analysis:** Perform time series analysis to detect patterns or trends in PhenoMaster data collected at regular time intervals.

+In this user manual, we will provide a detailed guide on how to operate TSE Analytics, including how to import, process, and analyze PhenoMaster data.
+With step-by-step instructions and practical examples, users will be able to quickly get started and make the most of the software's features.
+Now, let’s begin!